zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

  You will not be able to complete this workshop with the 'free always' account.
 Make sure that you select the free trial account with credits.

-## **STEP 1**: Create the basic OCI resources
+## **STEP 1**: Download and save the msdataworkshop.properties file
 You'll need to keep track of important information about the tenancy, such as resource IDs, Tenancy OCID, Region name, Object Storage Namespace and user OCID.

 1. Download and save <a href="files/msdataworkshop.properties" target="\_blank">msdataworkshop.properties</a> to store and keep track of the data you'll need in later labs.
-Open this file in a text editor.
+2. Open this file in a text editor.
+You will update it throughout this lab.

    You will later copy this information to your root directory using Cloud Shell and source it for the workshop.

+## **STEP 2**: Create the basic OCI resources

-2. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
+1. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
 Choose **Administration > Tenancy Details**.

   ![](images/1-tenancy-details.png " ")

-3. The Tenancy Details page shows information about your cloud account.
+2. The Tenancy Details page shows information about your cloud account.
 Add the Tenancy OCID to your `msdataworkshop.properties` file by clicking on the **Copy** link next to it.

-Also add the Object Storage Namespace - you will need this when logging into Docker.
+ Also add the Object Storage Namespace to your `msdataworkshop.properties` file - you will need this when logging into Docker.

   ![](images/2-copy-ocid.png " ")

-4. To get the Region name, open up the hamburger menu in the top-left corner of the Console and choose **Administration > Region Management**.
+3. To get the Region name, open up the hamburger menu in the top-left corner of the Console and choose **Administration > Region Management**.
 Add the region identifier to your `msdataworkshop.properties` file.

   ![](images/3-admin-region-mgmt.png " ")